 Is the Preikestolen hike on your list of things to do?

-I have to admit that I did not really research the hike itself except than to look up some basic fact like the length of the hike, how long it would take, the elevation gain and how to get there.
-And I might have looked up the later when I was already in Stavanger.
+I have to admit that I did not really research the hike itself except then to look up some basic facts like the length of the hike, how long it would take, the elevation gain, and how to get there.
+And I might have looked up the latter when I was already in Stavanger.
 It might have been 3 days before the intended day of my hike but looking back it would have been smart to know a little bit more.

 I am glad that you are not like me and hope that this Preikestolen hike guide was able to tell you all you need to know before you hike Pulpit Rock.